Sources: Bryant rejects Ravens' multiyear offer

 Former Dallas Cowboys wide receiver Dez Bryant turned down a multiyear offer from the Baltimore Ravens, ESPN has confirmed.

-Bryant wants a one-year deal and a chance to prove himself, in hopes of getting a bigger long-term deal in 2019, sources said.
+Bryant, who turns 30 in November, wants a one-year deal and a chance to prove himself, in hopes of getting a bigger long-term deal in 2019, sources said.

-The news was first reported by The Doomsday Podcast.
+The news was first reported by The Doomsday Podcast's Ed Werder.

 The Ravens' interest in Bryant dates back to the 2010 draft, when it appeared they were going to have a shot at selecting him with the No. 25 overall pick.
 But the Cowboys traded three spots up and chose Bryant just ahead of Baltimore.